devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

   - Look up the **central-htpasswd** secret that was created to get the password

 {{% notice info %}}
-If you access the details of your **Central** instance you'll find the complete commandline using `oc` to retrieve the password from the secret under `Admin Credentials Info`.
+If you access the details of your **Central** instance in the Operator page you'll find the complete commandline using `oc` to retrieve the password from the secret under `Admin Credentials Info`.
 Just sayin... ;)
 {{% /notice %}}

   - Look up  and access the route **central** which was also generated automatically.